 This isn’t only, there’s much more at this place, going ahead one can quench their waterfall thirst in this land full of it.
 There are huge waterfalls – Laalwadi waterfall and Bendewadi waterfall ahead, where adrenaline junkies come for waterfall rappelling, trekking and of course to take a bath under it.
 Even if you don’t wish to do either of them, you can simply sit there in peace and enjoy the beauty of the falls and views all around.

-Also, there is a Jagtap Waterfall apart from Laalwadi, Bendewadi, and Thokarwadi.
-It comes under private property and can be accessed by paying 100 bucks.
-Although it is the first roadside waterfall that comes along the way.
-I somehow missed seeing it and while returning it was about 6 PM and the property got closed :(.
+Also, there is a Jagtap Waterfall apart from Laalwadi and Bendewadi, which comes under a private property and can be accessed by paying 100 bucks.
+Although it is the first roadside waterfall that comes along the way, I somehow missed seeing it and while returning it was about 6 PM and the property got closed. 🙁

-This is strange but I too learned about this place after being in Pune for more than 3.5 years.
+This is strange but I too learned about this place after being in Pune for more than three and a half years.
 Still, it isn’t so popular yet so beautiful.
 Maybe, this very thing is maintaining the charm of this place.
 And not just the place but the whole route made me stop to praise its calmness and beauty.

 I am pretty sure this entire region serves everyone well. 🙂